philsmy/philia/README.md

 rails db:drop db:create db:migrate

 ```

+## Upgrading to Philia from Milia
+As this is usually done as part of a Rails5 to Rails6 upgrade there's obviously a TON more you need to do.
+But for this specific gem I have found this to work:

+* search `Milia`, replace with `Philia` (I do this in all `*.rb` files)
+* search `milia`, replace with `philia` (I do this in all `*.rb` files)
+* rename `config/initializers/milia.rb` to `config/initializers/philia.rb`

+That should get you the bulk of the way there.

 ## Security / Caution
 * Philia designates a default_scope for all models (both universal and tenanted).
 Rails merges default_scopes if you use multiple default_scope declarations in your model, see [ActiveRecord Docs](http://api.rubyonrails.org/classes/ActiveRecord/Scoping/Default/ClassMethods.html#method-i-default_scope).
 However by unscoping via [unscoped](http://apidock.com/rails/ActiveRecord/Scoping/Default/ClassMethods/unscoped) you can accidentally remove tenant scoping from records.
 Therefore we strongly recommend to **NOT USE default_scope** at all.